The Boat Race 1932: Race

 Cambridge won the toss and elected to start from the Surrey station, handing the Middlesex side of the river to Oxford.
 Weather conditions were favourable, with bright sunshine, little wind and calm water, and umpire Gold started the race at 10:30 a.m.
 Oxford made the quicker start, marginally out-rating the Light Blues and led by a quarter-length by the end of the Fulham Wall.
 They extended this lead to one third of a length by the time the crews passed the Mile Post.
-Cambrdige increased their stroke rate and drew level by the Crab Tree pub, and spurting at Harrods Furniture Depository they led by half a length.
+Cambridge increased their stroke rate and drew level by the Crab Tree pub, and spurting at Harrods Furniture Depository they led by half a length.

 As the crews passed below Hammersmith Bridge, Cambridge drew clear and held a two-length lead by the Doves pub.
 In rough water along Chiswick Reach, Oxford struggled and at Chiswick Steps they were eleven seconds behind the Light Blues.
 Despite a spurt from the Dark Blues, Cambridge passed under Barnes Bridge five lengths ahead.
 They held that lead to pass the finishing post in a time of 19 minutes 11 seconds, the largest winning margin since the 1929 race.
 It was their ninth consecutive victory and the first time in the history of the race that Cambridge had equalled the successful winning streaks of Oxford between 1861 and 1869, and 1890 and 1898.